 - Maintain archive of images, photos, or previous work products.

-People who work in this occupation generally have the interest code: CSI.
+People who work in this occupation generally have the interest code: ARE.

-This means people who work in this occupation generally have Conventional interests, but also prefer Social and Investigative environments.
+This means people who work in this occupation generally have Artistic interests, but also prefer Realistic and Enterprising environments.

 People who work in this occupation generally prize Achievement, but also value Independence and Recognition in their jobs.